5% or 10% deposit? We can help with a low-deposit home loan

-Not one situation is the same and by using our experience and vast array of banks and lenders we can tailor a solution to suit you.
-This includes negotiating terms on your behalf, preparing the application to get the best chance of approval and general advice through the entire home buying process.
+Every situation is unique, and by using our experience and range of banks and lenders we can tailor a solution to suit you.
+This includes negotiating terms on your behalf, preparing the application to get the best chance of approval and general advice through the entire home-buying process.

-Generally with 90% home loans the banks will require you to show you have saved a minimum 5% of the deposit (however Welcome Home Loans can be all gifted deposit).
+Generally with 90% home loans the banks need to see that you have saved a minimum 5% of the deposit (with Welcome Home Loans the whole deposit can be gifted).
 So keeping a good record of your savings history is a must.

 If you have minimal debt and substantial income, a 95% home loan could well be achievable.
 We expertly tailor your application giving it the best chance of approval with the banks.

 Construction loans of 90-95% may also be available depending on your income and credit assessment.

 KiwiSaver is another option for raising a deposit.
 If you have been in the scheme for 3 years you may be able to withdraw your funds.
 In addition, you could be entitled to a subsidy of $1,000 per year you have been in the scheme up to $5,000.
 A couple, depending on incomes, could both be entitled to subsidies.